 InsightaaS perspective: 451 Research is one of the world’s leading sources of insight into cutting edge technologies — including areas that are important to InsightaaS and our principals, such as cloud, collaboration, analytics, and sustainable IT.
 As regular visitors to this site are aware, InsightaaS.com works with 451 Research to bring occasional thought leadership pieces to our readers.
 In fact, we featured a post on M&A involving ad attribution startups two weeks ago, and interest was so high that we thought we'd run this piece as well.

-Report by Alan Pez-Sharpe, Owen Rogers and Matt Mullen of 451 Research; special to InsightaaS.com
+Report by Alan Pez-Sharpe, Owen Rogers and Matt Mullen of 451 Research

 Over the past five years, offering free versions of enterprise applications has become commonplace.
 But as the current startups prepare for potential exit points, the value of free versions is starting to come under renewed scrutiny.
 In this report, we are focused solely on the relative values of the freemium models for social business applications.
 It's important to state up front that what is true for social business applications may not be true for other technology markets.
 Even so, we believe that there are lessons, or at least observations, here for others to consider.